junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 They soon arrive at the level where the Cage is located.
 The deepest, lowest den.

-The Cage hangs in the middle of nothingness, locked by iron chains wiring around all its corners.
+The Cage hangs in the middle of nothingness, locked by iron chains wired around all its corners.
 The small confined prison where they used to temporarily talk to Lucifer -- which turned out to be not so temporarily -- still stands on the ground, which is the only reference to tell where the ground is in all the darkness and nothingness.

-Rowena sets up her cauldron and the ingredients at the edge of where light still reaches, starts murmuring the spells.
-The runes and sigils carved on the side of the Cage brightens up in her command.
-A low rumbling sound like a distance thunder is rolling closer.
+Rowena sets up her cauldron and the ingredients at the edge of where light still reaches, and starts murmuring the spells.
+The runes and sigils carved on the side of the Cage brighten up in her command.
+A low rumbling sound, like a distant thunder, is rolling closer.
 More and more intense as the spell sinks in.

 "Shouldn't we prepare him a vessel like the one you did for Lucifer?"
 Sam suddenly remembers, turning to Crowley.